-Amy Eden Jollymore is a writer, speaker, journal writing advocate, and author of The Kind Self Healing Book.
-She studied writing at Vermont College, earning an MFA in Creative Writing.
-Her writing has appeared in Time Out New York, Natural Health, Scholastic, PBS online, Forbes, The Good Men Project, Ravishly, and others.
+Amy Eden Jollymore is a writer and author of The Kind Self Healing Book.
+She studied writing at Vermont College of Fine Arts, earning an MFA in Creative Writing.
+Her fiction work has appeared in Gigantic Sequins and was a finalist in the Glimmer Train Fiction Open.
+Her nonfiction has appeared in Time Out New York, Natural Health, Scholastic, PBS online, Forbes, The Good Men Project, Ravishly, and others.
 She is currently working on a memoir.
 Follow Amy on Instagram at @amy_eden_jollymore.

-She began her career in publishing in New York City in 1994—when subway tokens with the silver inner circle were still used—scrappily writing and editing for magazines, then websites, and eventually academic and professional publishers.
+Amy began her career in publishing in New York City in 1994, when subway tokens had filled centers, scrappily writing and editing for magazines, then websites, and eventually academic and professional publishers.
 Her first writing clip was a profile on feline drinking fountains for the New York ASPCA.
-You've got to start somewhere.
+Gotta start somewhere.

 The Guess What Normal Is Blog (2005-2016)

-Her blog for adult children of alcoholics, Guess What Normal Is was written from 2005 to 2016.
-GWNI is for anyone struggling with the emotional aftermath of adverse childhood experiences (ACEs), which include: family alcoholism or other addictions, dysfunction and codependence, religious rigidity, parents with PTSD, or mental health issues.
+She founded the blog Guess What Normal Is in 2005 for adult children of alcoholics.
+GWNI is for anyone untangling the emotional aftermath of adverse childhood experiences (ACEs), which include: family alcoholism or other addictions, dysfunction and codependence, religious rigidity, parents with PTSD, or mental health issues.

 iGnite | Sebastopol, CA, 2013